UncleP04/NssienPhilip/README.md

 Medium: https://medium.com/@Nssienphilip4/

 #I did learn and gain so many languages and frameworks.
-#SOME OF MY CODE LANGUAGES
+#SOME OF MY CODE LANGUAGE

 ##FRONT-END